redox-os/ralloc/README.md

 ### Logging

-If you enable the `log` feature, you get detailed locking of the allocator, e.g.
+If you enable the `log` feature, you get detailed logging of the allocator, e.g.

 ```
 |   : BRK'ing a block of size, 80, and alignment 8.            (at bookkeeper.rs:458)